-On average, listings lease in the $40's per square foot per year.
-The Northern Brooklyn submarket is going through a decrease in rates.
-In the last 3 months, the median rate fell $11 per sqft per year.
-That's a 18% decrease in rent.
+The typical asking rate per listing is in the $40's per square foot per year.
+The Northern Brooklyn submarket is experiencing a decline in rates.
+In the last 3 months, the median rate fell $1 per sqft per year.
+That's a 3% decline in rent.

-Compared to the rest of the New York City market, the Northern Brooklyn submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the New York City market, the Northern Brooklyn submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 88 listings have been posted online, so you'll want to check back regularly for new listings.
-About 3% of the available leases in the Northern Brooklyn are subleases, so you will probably have to focus your search on direct office leases.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 180 listings have been posted online, so you'll want to check back regularly for new listings.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,110 sqft.
-Most buildings in this area are approximately 3 stories.
-Most buildings in this area were built in 1931 and are Class A.
+The standard measurement for office space in this area is around 1,870 sqft.
+Most properties in this area are close to 3 floors.
+Most buildings in this region were built in 1931 and are Class A.